pr0g/as/README.md

 ### Names and Namespaces

-An aim I had early on for the API was to attempt to prioritize ease of use and 'discoverability' (apologies I know that's not technically a word but it captures the intent).
+An aim I had early on for the API was to attempt to prioritize ease of use and to make functions easy to discover.

 As all the types I'm creating are pretty simple I decided not to hide any internal state, so all members are public.
 This was a design choice to make writing expressions such as `v.x += value;` easier than `v.set_x(v.get_x() + value)`.
 This may well be a decision I regret and I know there are downsides to this (harder to know when a value changes, you lose a bit of abstraction) but for my use case this is a trade off I'm willing to make (I've slowly learnt everything in programming is a tradeoff and nothing is perfect 😖)